vaivaswatha/misc/UnpackingVariants.md

   1. The safety provided by `std::variant` in packing (creating) and unpacking objects must be retained.
   2. Each `case` of the `switch` must use a symbolic name, rather than integers.
-  This means that switching over `std::variant<Types...>::index` is not an option.
+  This means that switching over to `std::variant::index` is not an option.
   3. The compiler must warn or error out when we have unhandled alternatives.

 Ensuring 1. is simple as long as we continue to use `std::variant`.
 So let's start